 - The Wave Edge is a slip-on dress shoe for men with leather uppers.

-- The shoes have a cushioned and supportive footbed and a padded secure heel counter for ankle support.
+- The shoes have a cushioned, supportive footbed and a padded, secure heel counter for ankle support.

 4